OmkarProjects-alt/college-discovery-platform/README.md

 ---

+## ⭐ Support

-⭐ If you found this project useful, consider giving it a star on GitHub.
+If you find this project useful, please consider giving it a ⭐ on GitHub.